j05u3/VTS/DISTRIBUTION_SETUP.md

 Once everything is set up:

 1. **Push a tag** → Automatic build starts
-2. **DMG is created** with universal binary (Intel + Apple Silicon)
+2. **DMG is created** with modern tooling and beautiful design
 3. **Code signed and notarized** by Apple
 4. **Released to GitHub** with checksums
-5. **Users can download** and install without warnings
+5. **Users get a professional installation experience** 🚀

-Your users will get a professional, secure installation experience! 🚀
+Your users will get a sleek, modern DMG with automatic layout and custom icons!